Marzia-Jahan-Momo/Certified-Kubernetes-Administrator-CKA/02. Install Cluster with Kubeadm/on-prem-port-enable.md

 ---

-## Who are using on prem chcek this:
+## Who are using on prem check this:

 ### Master
 	sudo firewall-cmd --add-port=443/tcp --permanent